irhamta/irhamta.github.io/_pages/codes.md

 ## ANNZ for Photo-z

-[ANNZ](https://github.com/IftachSadeh/ANNZ) is a public photometric redshift (photo-z) code that was originally developed by [Sadeh et al. (2016)](https://arxiv.org/abs/1507.00490).
-This code implements the artificial neural network, boosted regression trees, and other machine learning methods to estimate and generate photo-z full probability distribution functions (PDFs).
-It also mitigates possible problems of non-representative or incomplete spectroscopic training samples by using a weighting scheme.
+[ANNZ](https://github.com/IftachSadeh/ANNZ) is a public photometric redshift (photo-*z*) code that was originally developed by [Sadeh et al. (2016)](https://arxiv.org/abs/1507.00490).
+This code implements the artificial neural network, boosted regression trees, and other machine learning methods to estimate and generate photo-*z* probability distribution functions (PDFs).
+It also mitigates problems of non-representative or incomplete spectroscopic training samples by using a weighting scheme.
 {: style="text-align: justify;"}

 | ![ANNz2]({{ site.url }}{{ site.baseurl }}/assets/images2/annz_hist.png) |
 |:--:|
 | *Example of photo-z caculation result compared to spectroscopic redshift values.* |

-Here we utilize the code to estimate our AGNs photo-z and determine their luminosity function in our work regarding [Cosmic Evolution of Nearby Radio Active Galactic Nuclei](https://doi.org/10.1088/1742-6596/1231/1/012005).
+Here we utilize the code to estimate our AGNs photo-*z* and determine their luminosity function in our work regarding the [Cosmic Evolution of Nearby Radio Active Galactic Nuclei](https://doi.org/10.1088/1742-6596/1231/1/012005).
 The forked and modified code is available for download at <https://github.com/irhamta/ANNZ>.
 {: style="text-align: justify;"}